 Because these types of fractures are usually accompanied by other injuries, a physical examination by a doctor is followed by a radiologic exam which may include x-rays, CT scans, and MRIs of the spine.
 The orthopaedic specialist will determine if surgery is necessary.
 Many times, depending on the spinal fracture, recovery may involve a simple brace and increased movement over time.
-Other, more severe injuries may require surgery.
+Other, more severe injuries may require back surgery.

 Osteoporosis & Spinal Fractures